tommzn/hdb-datasource-indoorclimate/README.md

 ### Characteristics
 Define a list of observed characteristics by their UUID and specifiy a indoor cliamte data type.

-## Targets
+### Targets
-By default a SensorDataCollector doesn't have any target assign.
+By default a SensorDataCollector doesn't have any target assigned.
 This means your indoor climate date get lost.
 [Targets](https://github.com/tommzn/hdb-datasource-indoorclimate/tree/main/targets) package provides different publishers you can assign to a SensorDataCollector to send indoor climate data to a target.

 ## Usage
 After creating a new collector you can call it's Run method to start consuming new indoor climate data from MQTT broker.
 By default all received indoor climate data are send